Nonnie2022/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script to Display all the lines in the file /etc/passwd that do not contain the pattern “bin”. script to Display all lines of the file /etc/ssh/sshd_config starting with a letter.
-Script to Replace all characters A and c from input to Z and e respectively
+Script to Replace all characters A and c from input to Z and e respectively a script that removes all letters c and C from inpu